AvramRobert/halfling/README.md

 ![](resources/intro-image.jpg)
 <br/>
 A simplistic Clojure library for creating, manipulating and composing asynchronous actions, that is built atop Clojure's existing support for futures.

-Two of the main things that futures in Clojure lack are composability, and a certain degree of laziness.
+Two of the main things that futures in Clojure lack are composability and a certain degree of laziness.
 This library attempts to provide these characteristics, plus some additional tools for working with them.